ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 11.30.04 AM.png

-* Made change to trigger pipeline and see if grafana dashboard captured new metrics
+* Make change to trigger pipeline and see if grafana dashboard captured new metrics

 screenshots/Screenshot 2025-07-31 at 11.30.12 AM.png